lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 ![slide5](slides/slide5.png)

 ### Time in OOP
-114:11I was brought up about what do you do
-114:15with real time in fact what do you do
-114:18with time and historically the first 114:28object-oriented programs that were done 114:30outside of machine code were done in a 114:33programming language called Simula and 114:36Simula had this way of looking at time
-114:38the Simula he had
-114:47a bunch of objects
-114:53one for each entity that you're trying
-114:57to model so the
-115:05these guys might be modeling pipes
-115:14and so forth and the blue the blue guys 115:16might be modeling reactors in a chemical 115:23plant or something like that but
-115:27basically as far as seeing they're 115:28concerned they're all objects they're
-115:31all trying to execute at once trying to 115:37get to the new trying to move advance
-115:40the entire system time and they had this 115:44problem of if you have a system time the 115:46system clock that's going on
-115:48how can you compute because you might 115:52actually run out of time for computing 115:57before you can actually advance to the 115:58next system time so what the similar 115:59people realize that they wanted to do
-116:03was in between the system clock so
-116:07system clock might be one and the next 116:13time any of these guys had to compute
-116:17was two so what it would do is it would
-116:23do all of the computing in between the 116:29ticks of the clock so the computing was 116:31actually outside the space of the 116:32simulation so Simula this is a non 116:36real-time situation simular running on a 116:39mainframe would compute an arbitrary 116:40amount in between each state change so 116:44guarantee that each as much as it could 116:46possibly do it would settle down the
-116:48state of each one of these objects
-116:50during this time when they were all in 116:53process as soon as that that had
-116:55happened then it would say okay now I
-116:57can go to the next time on the clock it
-116:58is now - what do I have to do now then
-117:02the clock could be frozen would compute 117:03like mad again advance the clock again
-117:06now of course there's a huge conflict 117:10that's the way you generally do it when 117:12you're doing object-oriented program
-117:14huge conflict between this and when you 117:16want to do real-time things because um 117:19real-time things you don't get to stop
-117:21the clock the clock is moving along
-117:25and of course one of the answers is if
-117:29you don't have enough computing power to 117:31compute before the next time the clock 117:34ticks then you're dead anyway
-117:36okay so let's assume that we have enough 117:38computing power and just to ask what we 117:42can do an object an object-oriented
-117:44design to reconcile what time actually 117:49means and the way people generally think 117:54about time and object-oriented
-117:55programming as time has entirely to do 117:57with who can view what when so it's a 118:02viewing operation so let's suppose we
-118:04have our objects here and we have some 118:10views
-118:18attached to the objects we can ask what
-118:22is it like if one object is viewing 118:24another
-118:30the first question I just should ask 118:32everybody this is absurdly simple once 118:37once you see it but the first question
-118:40is when should I not be viewing the
-118:42object when it's in transition right so
-118:49it means I have to have at least a 118:51two-phase clock so the object really has 118:58two two states it's going in one is it's 119:00trying to settle itself to what it
-119:02thinks as a stable state and the other
-119:04one is one that's going to allow itself
-119:06to be viewed
-119:07okay so mmm let's we can do that and
-119:11it's sort of a sort of a diagram here
-119:19so here's the here's the object and
-119:23here's the view so what we're saying is 119:27that when the object is computing we
-119:30can't view and when the object is
-119:34viewing we can't compute
-119:45so we're gonna have a bunch of these 119:48little phases like this now that's not 119:53always useful sometimes this viewing
-119:58thing is very long so the viewing can 120:02actually hold up the progress of the 120:04computation and so what can we do there 120:11this is suggested by actually this model 120:14so far just just curious to see if it 120:16suggests anybody what would be a good 120:17thing to do if to break this rigid 120:22synchrony we have what can you do yeah
-120:27we could that's what's called slippage
-120:30so we could actually arrange a slippage 120:32model so we let the as before as we had 120:37before we let the object compute and
-120:41what we take is a copy of it that we let 120:47the viewer view
-120:54and so the object in simulation can have 120:57an quite a number of phases as it goes 121:00along and every once in a while we get
-121:07to view it
-121:13we take let's say we take this guy right 121:15here okay now what's interesting is in
-121:20an object-oriented system this slippage 121:23model is usually computed automatically
-121:25by the the object in the view both of 121:29which are objects when you hook the view 121:31up to the object what they do is
-121:34exchange information because one of the 121:36things that the object has some sense 121:37about is how long it takes it to settle
-121:40it state typically the view has some
-121:43sense about how long it takes to
-121:44abstract the view and so they actually 121:46arrange and build a little buffer in 121:53between themselves and that buffer has
-121:55the actual amount of information to
-121:59allow the slippage to happen so the way 122:02this intertwines with doing real-time
-122:03and deterministic computing is almost
-122:06all real-time solutions to queuing 122:12problems knowing some sort of
-122:15determinism they actually aren't 122:16completely deterministic what you
-122:18usually do is you're saying I have some 122:20limits that I want to guarantee the 122:25computation is going to take place in 122:26between it I'm going to do enough 122:27buffering to make sure that those limits 122:30get down so for instance when you're
-122:32doing real-time reading of records from 122:36Fast disks and so forth you set up
-122:39buffer areas because you don't want to 122:42have to have real kind time constraints
-122:44in every part of your real time 122:47computation in an object-oriented system 122:50these are usually handled by having
-122:54what's called a viewing model small talk 122:57has one called models views and 122:58controllers which is quite general and
-123:00has the facilities in it for generating 123:03all manner of slippage models in between 123:06by you putting on the outside what it is 123:09that you actually need to know from
-123:11these objects at some point of course
-123:13you can break it down there's no real
-123:15time system you cannot break down but
-123:18this gives you the maximum amount of 123:19automatic buffering that the system can 123:22generate without having to be explicitly 123:23programmed
+What do you do with time?
+Historically the first object-oriented programs that were done outside of machine code were done in a programming language called Simula.
+Simula he had a bunch of objects, one for each entity that you're trying to model, so these guys might be modeling pipes, and the blue guys might be modeling reactors in a chemical plant or something like that, but basically as far as seeing they're all objects, they're all trying to execute at once, trying to advance the entire system time and they had this problem of if you have a system time, the system clock that's going on, how can you compute because you might actually run out of time for computing before you can actually advance to the next system time, so what people realized that they wanted to do was in between the system clock ... so system clock might be one and the next time any of these guys had to compute was two so what it would do is it would do all of the computing in between the ticks of the clock so the computing was actually outside the space of the simulation, so this is a non real-time situation ...
+Simula running on a mainframe would compute an arbitrary amount in between each state change so guarantee that each as much as it could possibly do it, would settle down the state of each one of these objects during this time when they were all in process.
+As soon as that had happened then it would say, now I can go to the next time on the clock, it is now - what do I have to do now?
+Then the clock could be frozen would compute like mad again, advance the clock again.
+Now of course there's a huge conflict.
+That's the way you generally do it when you're doing object-oriented program.
+Huge conflict between this and when you want to do real-time things because real-time things you don't get to stop the clock.
+The clock is moving along and of course one of the answers is, if you don't have enough computing power to compute before the next time the clock ticks then you're dead anyway.
+So let's assume that we have enough computing power and just to ask what we can do in an object-oriented design to reconcile what time actually means.
+The way people generally think about time and object-oriented programming as time has entirely to do with who can view what when.
+So it's a viewing operation.
+So let's suppose we have our objects here and we have some views attached to the objects.
+We can ask what is it like if one object is viewing another.
+The first question I just should ask everybody this is absurdly simple once you see it, but the first question is when should I not be viewing the object?
+When it's in transition, right.
+So it means I have to have at least a two-phase clock.
+So the object really has two states.
+It's going in one as it's trying to settle itself to what it thinks as a stable state and the other one is one that's going to allow itself to be viewed.
+We can do that and it's sort of a diagram here.
+So what we're saying is that when the object is computing we can't view and when the object is viewing we can't compute.
+That's not always useful.
+Sometimes this viewing thing is very long.
+So the viewing can actually hold up the progress of the computation and so what can we do there to break this rigid synchrony, we could arrange a slippage model so we let the object compute and what we take is a copy of it that we let the viewer view and so the object in simulation can have quite a number of phases as it goes along, and every once in a while we get to view it.
+What's interesting is in an object-oriented system this slippage model is usually computed automatically by the object in the view both of which are objects.
+When you hook the view up to the object what they do is exchange information because one of the things that the object has some sense about is how long it takes to settle it's state.
+Typically the view has some sense about how long it takes to abstract the view and so they actually arrange and build a little buffer in between themselves and that buffer has the actual amount of information to allow the slippage to happen.
+So the way this intertwines with doing real-time and deterministic computing is almost all real-time solutions to queuing problems knowing some sort of determinism they actually aren't completely deterministic.
+What you usually do is you're saying, I have some limits that I want to guarantee the computation is going to take place in, between it I'm going to do enough buffering to make sure that those limits get down.
+So for instance when you're doing real-time reading of records from fast disks and so forth you set up buffer areas because you don't want to have to have real time constraints in every part of your real time computation.
+In an object-oriented system these are usually handled by having what's called a viewing model.
+Smalltalk has one called "models views and controllers" which is quite general and has the facilities in it for generating all manner of slippage models in between by you putting on the outside what it is that you actually need to know from these objects at some point.

 small
 127:53talk allows you to dynamic basically